www3838438/dbu/doc/usage.md

 ------------------------------------------

-#### Maintenance
+#### Usage recommendations

- * Run `Back In Time` to backup your data periodically to an external storage.
+ * Backup your data periodically to an external storage.
- * Apply available upgrades as soon as possible.
+ * Apply available software upgrades as soon as possible.
- * Keep your hardware clean/free of dust, ensure good air flow.
+ * Keep your hardware in good condition.

-#### Basic security

- * Do not run untrusted software or commands.
+ * Do not run or install untrusted software or commands.
  * Only install software from your package manager.
  * Keep installed software up-to-date.
  * Only enter your administrator password to perform necessary system administration tasks.
  * Do not copy-paste commands from the web to your terminal emulator.
+ * Do not mark untrusted files as executable.
  * Use strong (long) passwords/phrases.
  * Do not reuse your passwords for different services/machines (use a password manager).
  * Use encrypted communication protocols over insecure networks (SFTP, HTTPS, SSH, OTR, GPG...), use disk encryption to mitigate theft.
  * Minimize installed/running software.

- * Do not mark untrusted files as executable.
+_Note: The user account created during installation will have `sudo` access (this account can perform administrator tasks, after password verification)_

 ------------------------------------------